-Greek Yogurt Sauce is easy to make with only a few ingredients.
-This flavorful vegan sauce is delicious on salads, kebabs, and pilafs.
-It’s similar to Tzatziki sauce but without the cucumber.
-Instead this Greek Yogurt dip combines non-dairy yogurt with lemon, garlic, and mint.
+Vegan Greek Yogurt Sauce is easy to make with only a few ingredients.
+This flavorful dairy-free sauce is delicious on salads, kebabs, and pilafs.
+It's similar to Tzatziki sauce but without the cucumber.
+Instead this tangy dip combines non-dairy yogurt with lemon, garlic, and mint.

 - lemon zest

 - salt and pepper

 In order to zest the lemon, I recommend using a Microplane zester/grater.
 But be sure to remove the zest before you squeeze the juice from the lemon.
 Otherwise this task will be a lot more difficult.

 What I like about making this sauce is that all you need to do is mix the ingredients together and it's ready to serve.